ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/attachments/how-to/update-attachment-metadata-only.http.markdown

-# Attachments : How to update an attachment metadata only?
+# Attachments: How to update an attachment metadata only?

 **UpdateAttachmentMetadata** is used to update an attachment metadata in a database.